Person finishing an interior drywall seam with joint compound to fix a crack in drywall

 Frequently Asked Questions

 Can I use caulk instead of joint compound?
-Caulk stays flexible, which sounds good for moving cracks — but you can’t sand caulk smooth and it doesn’t hold paint well.
+Caulk stays flexible, which sounds good for moving cracks, but you can’t sand caulk smooth and it doesn’t hold paint well.
 Use it only for the corner where the wall meets the ceiling or trim, not for face cracks.

 What’s the difference between joint compound and spackle?
-Spackle is lightweight, dries fast, and is great for small holes.
+Spackle is lightweight, dries fast, great for small holes.
 Joint compound is heavier, takes longer to dry, but is the right choice for cracks and seams because it shrinks less and holds tape better.

 Should I be worried about a crack?
 Hairline cracks are normal.
 Worry if: the crack is wide enough to fit a coin into, the crack is diagonal across a wall, one side of the crack sits higher than the other, or the crack runs all the way through to the outside of the house.
 Those signal foundation movement and warrant an inspector.